Zalomka: Upper Horizons Hydroelectric Power Stations System

 The basic concept of the HES "Upper Horizons" project consists of diversion of most of the waters from Gatačko Polje into the Zalomka River.
 Then, a dam will be constructed on the river in Nevesinjsko Polje at Pošćenje, just three kilometers upstream of the main estavelle (sinkhole) in Biograd.
 A part of the Nevesinjsko Polje will end up submerged, but most importantly the Biograd sinkhole will be left dry.
 Part of water from this reservoir should be used for planned HPP Nevesinje, and part should be diverted through a planned tunnel to existing spring of Vrijeka in Dabarsko Polje, where another power plant, HPP Dabar, will be constructed.
 From the Dabarsko Polje, these waters would go through another tunnel to Fatničko Polje and then channeled through the polje to the tunnel that will finally divert these waters to Bileća and existing Bilećko Lake on the Trebišnjica river.

-HPP Dabar and HPP Nevesinje are practically the principal facilities of the HES "Upper Horizons" project, however, it is planned that construction of HPP Bileća would follow, as well as an upgrade of the existing facilities on Trebišnjica River, since diversion would maximize and stabilize annual discharge of the river, namely HPP Trebinje 1, HPP Trebinje 2, and HPP Dubrovnik 1 in Plat near Cavtat in Croatia, with construction of yet another power plant, HPP Dubrovnik 2, on Ombla deep within its wellspring cave.
+HPP Dabar and HPP Nevesinje are practically the principal facilities of the HES "Upper Horizons" project, however, it is planned that construction of HPP Bileća would follow, as well as an upgrade of the existing facilities on Trebišnjica River, since diversion would maximize and stabilize annual discharge of the river, namely HPP Trebinje 1, HPP Trebinje 2, and HPP Dubrovnik in Plat near Cavtat in Croatia, with construction of yet another power plant, Dubrovnik-2 Hydroelectric Power Station, on Ombla deep within its wellspring cave.
 This attempt was criticized already by Dubrovnik region community, with several NGO's leading the way – their main argument is too high of a cost, if ecological value and high biodiversity of the Ombla's wellspring cave system is going to be destroyed in exchange for some additional electricity produced.

 Hydropower projects and threats of karst-environmental degradation

 In addition to the usual multiple negative effects of hydro-technical and hydro-engineering projects undertaken in karst, where karst-environmental degradation has occurred as a result, with the main concern being destruction of underground ecosystems by drying or submerging, and the destruction of the highly endemic biodiversity, HES Upper Horizons will take from the Neretva direct flow cca 15 m3/s through tributaries the Buna, the Bunica and the Bregava (that's average discharge of Bregava River alone).
 This will affect the Lower Neretva, where eventual destruction of the ecosystem has become an obvious threat to the lives of people.

-The main argument in environmental circle is that concept of HES "Upper Horizons" and decision on its feasibility is based on researches and opinions made more than seventy years ago.(Kraška polja… 1967).
+The main argument in environmental circle is that concept of HES "Upper Horizons" and decision on its feasibility is based on researches and opinions made more than seventy years ago.(Kraška polja...
+1967).

-The location permit for construction has already been issued.